rahjooh/MSK-serverless/README.md

 ### Naming (YAML)

 Resource names now live in [`naming.yml`](./naming.yml).
 Terraform loads the file via `yamldecode` (see `naming.tf`) and uses the `name` field for the MSK cluster, security groups, IAM resources, and the broker log group.
 Each entry also carries a short `description` plus an AWS Console `console_url` so teammates can jump directly to the resource.
 Override any entry by editing the YAML, or by supplying a variable (for example, `-var cluster_name=...`) when you need a one-off change.
-YAML values still pass through the same validation (`msk-` prefix for clusters, `msk_` prefix for security groups).

 ### Example `example.tfvars`